leyrer/ttrss-plugins/sharing/ttrss-delicious/README.md

 # ttrss-delicious

-Tiny Tiny RSS Plugin to send article-links to delicious, using their bookmarklet.
+Tiny Tiny RSS Plugin to send article-links to Delicious, using the Delicious javascript bookmarklet.

 ## Installation
 * Goto your plugins directory and clone this git repository with following command: